Usable-Security-and-Privacy-Lab/lets-auth-documentation/version0.2/recoveryData.md

-# Account Recovery
+# Recovery Data

 An authenticator encrypts and stores recovery data for the user.
+This enables the user to easily use multiple authenticators and replace a lost authenticator.

+The recovery data consists
-This consists of a mapping from services to a set of information that includes the secret for that service, the current service certificates, and the associated authenticator device names.
+of a mapping from services to a set of information that includes the secret for that service, the current service certificates, and the associated authenticator device names.
 The authenticator encrypts the recovery data in the same way as a